dagronf/DFSearchKit/README.md

 ## Tests

 `DFIndexTests.swift`, `DFSummaryTests.swift` and `DFSearchKitTests_objc.m` contain a small number of tests (so far) that can be used to see how it works in both Swift and Objective-C

-## Todo

-Asynchronous search, lots of other stuff!
-This is a learning project only.
-Maybe it will be useful to someone

 ## Thanks